sahiga/developer.box.com/guides/retention-policies/get.md

 ---
 # Get Retention Policy

-To get the information for a specific Retention Policy that has been created in an enterprise, call the [retention][retention] API endpoint with the `id` of the policy.
+To get the information for a specific Retention Policy that has been created in an enterprise, call the [`GET /retention_policies/:id`][retention] API endpoint with the `id` of the policy.

 <Samples id="get_retention_policies_id">